Tanni Grey-Thompson: Parliamentary career

 On 23 March 2010, Grey-Thompson was created a life peer on the recommendation of the House of Lords Appointments Commission (HOLAC).
 Despite previously suggesting a desire for a title with a Welsh connection, her title was conferred as Baroness Grey-Thompson, of Eaglescliffe in Stockton-On-Tees on 23 March 2010.

 Grey-Thompson was introduced in the House of Lords on 29 March, swearing the oath of allegiance in both English and Welsh and sits as a crossbencher.

 In August 2014, Grey-Thompson was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

+Grey-Thompson is an opponent of the Terminally Ill Adults (End of Life) Bill introduced by backbench Labour MP Kim Leadbeater in 2024.
+In 2026, she was a co-signatory to a letter to members of Parliament which argued that the bill "does not sufficiently guard against coercion or protect the most vulnerable people in our society."

 Honours

 In 1993, she was appointed Member of the Order of the British Empire (MBE) for "services to Athletics for the Disabled", advanced in 2000 to Officer of the Order of the British Empire (OBE), and then in 2005 was promoted to Dame Commander of the Order of the British Empire (DBE), in both cases for "services to disabled sport".

 Grey-Thompson was named the BBC Wales Sports Personality of the Year three times; in 1992, 2000 and 2004.
 In 2000, she came third in the BBC Sports Personality of the Year, behind Steve Redgrave and Denise Lewis.
 That year she also received the Helen Rollason Award for her performance at the 2000 Summer Paralympics.
 In August 2009, she was made a member of the Gorsedd at the 2009 National Eisteddfod in Bala, Gwynedd.

 Willenhall School Sports College, West Midlands has named a house in her honour, where each of the eight houses is named after influential sports stars and local heroes.
 Roundwood Park School set up a house system in 2011.
 In July 2012, the blue house became Grey-Thompson house.

 In November 2012, she was appointed to the three-person commission that has been set up by the Union Cycliste Internationale to investigate the Lance Armstrong doping affair.

 In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.
-In the same year, she was also recognized as one of the BBC's 100 women.
+In the same year, she was also recognized as one of the BBC's 100 Women.

 In June 2018, she was inducted into Power Brands LIFE – Hall of Fame at London International Forum for Equality.

 In January 2019, she was chosen as a contender for the "Greatest Person of the 20th Century" in the BBC Icons series but did not proceed beyond the 'Sports Stars' heat.

 On 15 December 2019, she was given the BBC Sports Personality of the Year Lifetime Achievement Award.